-After comparing and contrasting both kinds of article, we shortlisted the top performing colleges that appear on both lists.
+After comparing and contrasting both kinds of articles, we shortlisted the top-performing colleges that appear on both lists.
 After this, we conducted extensive research into the colleges themselves.
 We looked for evidence that the college’s graduation rates matched (or exceeded) what was listed in the sources.
 Then we that the college is committed to boosting graduation and maintaining a cost-effective education in the future.

 This list’s final ranking has been sorted by graduation rate, cost, score on the methodology lists, and evidence of implementing innovative practices to keep costs down and graduation up.

 The list, from 50 to one, is here:

 Providence, Rhode Island

 Thanks to a number of programs, many students in different states can access Rhode Island College’s education at a low price.
 Rhode Island residents get the best prices, at $8,929 for one year of tuition.
 Residents of Connecticut, Maine, Massachusetts, New Hampshire, Vermont, Long Island, New York City and a range of smaller New York State cities are able to gain tuition for just $12,824 per year.
 All other students have to pay $21,692 in tuition per year.
 Six-year graduation rates have been climbing at Rhode Island College for the last six years.
 Last year, it was able to achieve a 50% graduation rate.